 Old Erie Canal Lock 62 is tucked just far enough off the beaten path that many do not realize it’s there.
-Next time you are in Pittsford Plaza, take a look for it right behind Applebees.
-It is one of the best preserved antiquated locks along the canal system.
+Next time you are in Pittsford Plaza, look for it behind Adelita’s Mexican Cocina & Tequila.
+It is one of the best-preserved antiquated locks along the canal system.

 Lock 62 Canal Park is a stop along the Pittsford Railroad Loop Trail

-The southwestern portion of the loop follows the bed of the 19th century Erie Canal from the Spring House on Monroe Avenue to Lock 62, and the towpath to the current canal.
+The southwestern portion of the loop follows the bed of the 19th-century Erie Canal from Monroe’s Restaurant (previously the Spring House) on Monroe Avenue to Lock 62 and the towpath to the current canal.

 The Original Erie Canal